mrdevlar/phishpicks/docs/README.md

 There are plenty of things you can do with the database outside of normal operations (picking and playing).
 Any method in the `data.py` file can be called from this menu.

 Can be used to `update` when new folders are added, as well as `drop_all` and `populate` to reset everything.
 Generally, update is done on launch of `phishpicks` also.

+## TODOS
+- More fine-grained manipulation of Picks selection, like filtering and removing rather than clearing and restarting.
+Requires a sensible syntax.
+- Completer classes for function parameterization.
+So `random` displays `n` and perhaps the docstring in the data menu.
+- Frontend code requires a refactor.